As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Prepare the Bread

-- Pour this mixture into a large glass baking dish and then add in the dried bread cubes.
-Gently toss together until all the bread is coated.
-You will see a lot of extra mixture, but this will be soaked up by the bread.
+• Pour the custard mixture into a 2-quart glass baking dish, then add the dried bread cubes.
+Gently toss everything together until all the bread is coated.
+You will see a lot of extra liquid at first – this is normal and will be absorbed by the bread.

 Bake

-- Bake for 1.5 hours covered or until a toothpick inserted in the middle comes out clean.
+• Bake for 1 hour and 30 minutes covered or until a toothpick inserted in the center comes out clean.
+The center should feel firm and set.

-- Remove the foil and continue to bake until the crust gets golden brown and crunchy.
+• Remove the foil and continue baking until the top crust turns golden brown and slightly crunchy, about 10 to 15 minutes.
 Watch carefully to prevent burning.

 Nutrition